 Oort Cloud: a hypothesized spherical cloud of icy objects up to 50,000 AU from the sun.
-8.5
+8.5 confined to a narrow ribbon; examples include two of Saturn's moons: Pandora and Prometheus.
+8.3

 Oort Cloud Object (OCO): name that would be given to any object found in the Oort Cloud.
 8.5